 Tim Heidingsfelder wasn’t an outgoing type, but from what I heard, he wasn’t a quiet, loner either.
 (I only had one interaction with him, as I’ll detail below.)
 No one noticed Tim Heidingsfelder in the course of that day, and his daily routine allowed him to remain as anonymous as every other guest in our hotel.
 Throughout his elongated stay, however, Tim Heidingsfelder couldn’t help noticing how attractive the young women working behind the front desk were every time he passed.

 The traveling businessman is the bread and butter of most hotels.
 Depending on the needs of their business, some businessmen can stay at a hotel 100 days a year.
 “First of all, you can forget the idea of having a family,” a traveling businessman informed me one day as we discussed the plusses and minuses of his profession.
 “Why?” he asked, repeating my question.
-“What kind of child would I raise being on the road an average of 100 days a year.
+“What kind of child would I raise being on the road an average of 100 to 150 days a year.
 What kind of marriage would I have?
 The life of a traveling businessman has its perks of course, but those of us who have done it for any length of time know it’s a lonely, sometimes grueling lifestyle.”
-I witnessed the effects this lifestyle could have on a person secondhand, and I saw them gather at the front desk to have conversations with front desk employees just to have a few normal, non-business conversations in a day.
+I witnessed the effects this lifestyle could have on a person secondhand, and I saw them gather at the front desk to have conversations with front desk employees just to have some normal, non-business conversations in a day.
 I also noticed most of them centered their focus on the attractive women behind the front desk.
-It dawned on me, after the traveling businessman told me about the pratfalls of the profession that making an attractive young woman laugh could provide them a respite from their empty, relatively meaningless existence.
+It dawned on me, after the traveling businessman told me about the pratfalls of the profession that making an attractive young woman laugh could provide them a needed respite from their empty, relatively meaningless existence.

 Tim Heidingsfelder was not a traveling businessman, but he was apparently as lonely as they were, and this otherwise unmemorable man needed to try to make one of these young women behind the front desk laugh.
 Based solely on his appearance, we later guessed that Tim Heidingsfelder probably had few opportunities in life to do so.